mattperls-code/mattperls-code/README.md

  * ## About Me

-    My name is Matthew Perlman, and I'm a rising highschool sophomore.
+    My name is Matthew Perlman, and I'm a high school junior.

-    I have been programming for 5 years and am currently the assistant programming lead on my schools robotics team.
+    I have been programming for 5 years and am currently the assistant programming lead on my school's robotics team.

 <br />